benzaita/dockerized-cli/examples/client-and-redis/README.md

 # What happened?

-`cenv` simply ran `docker-compose` to spin up two containers: a Redis container listening on `redis:6379` and another container to run the command (`./client`) in.
+`dockerized` simply ran `docker-compose` to spin up two containers: a Redis container listening on `redis:6379` and another container to run the command (`./client`) in.
 It then executed the command in that container.